vachigaggl/bootstrap-tagsinput/README.md

 * Objects as tags
 * True multi value
 * Typeahead
-* Designed for Bootstrap 2.3.2 and 3
+* Designed for Bootstrap 4

 ### Objects as tags
 Not just support for using strings!
 This means you can use different values